eBay (NASDAQ:EBAY) Updates Q3 2021 Earnings Guidance

-eBay (NASDAQ:EBAY) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.860-$0.900 for the period, compared to the Thomson Reuters consensus estimate of $0.900.
+eBay (NASDAQ:EBAY) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $0.860-$0.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.900.
 The company issued revenue guidance of $2.42 billion-$2.47 billion, compared to the consensus revenue estimate of $2.89 billion.

-eBay (NASDAQ:EBAY) last announced its quarterly earnings results on Wednesday, August 11th.
-The e-commerce company reported $0.99 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.83 by $0.16.
-The business had revenue of $2.67 billion for the quarter, compared to the consensus estimate of $2.64 billion. eBay had a return on equity of 38.34% and a net margin of 115.40%.
-During the same quarter last year, the business posted $1.02 EPS.
-Equities analysts forecast that eBay will post 3.24 earnings per share for the current year.
+A number of research firms have recently commented on EBAY.
+Mizuho upped their price target on shares of eBay from $63.00 to $65.00 and gave the stock a neutral rating in a report on Thursday, August 12th.
+Piper Sandler raised their price target on shares of eBay from $79.00 to $85.00 and gave the company an overweight rating in a report on Friday, August 27th.
+Benchmark raised their price target on shares of eBay from $79.00 to $85.00 and gave the company a buy rating in a report on Thursday, August 12th.
+Jefferies Financial Group began coverage on shares of eBay in a report on Thursday.
+They issued a hold rating and a $83.00 price target on the stock.
+Finally, Wedbush restated a neutral rating and issued a $63.00 price target on shares of eBay in a report on Thursday, August 5th.
+Twelve research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $72.59.

-eBay announced that its Board of Directors has initiated a stock repurchase program on Wednesday, August 11th that authorizes the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization authorizes the e-commerce company to reacquire up to 6.3% of its shares through open market purchases.
-Shares repurchase programs are generally an indication that the company’s management believes its stock is undervalued.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 17th.
+Stockholders of record on Wednesday, September 1st will be paid a dividend of $0.18 per share.
+The ex-dividend date of this dividend is Tuesday, August 31st.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 0.99%. eBay’s payout ratio is 24.57%.

-EBAY has been the topic of several recent research reports.
-Robert W. Baird raised their price target on eBay from $65.00 to $70.00 and gave the stock an outperform rating in a report on Thursday, August 12th.
-Wedbush restated a neutral rating and issued a $63.00 target price on shares of eBay in a research report on Thursday, August 5th.
-Bank of America raised their target price on eBay from $70.00 to $77.00 and gave the company a neutral rating in a research report on Thursday, August 26th.
-Credit Suisse Group lifted their price target on eBay from $80.00 to $81.00 and gave the company an outperform rating in a research report on Monday, August 9th.
-Finally, Piper Sandler lifted their price target on eBay from $79.00 to $85.00 and gave the company an overweight rating in a research report on Friday, August 27th.
-Twelve investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to MarketBeat, eBay presently has an average rating of Hold and a consensus price target of $72.59.
+eBay announced that its Board of Directors has approved a share repurchase program on Wednesday, August 11th that permits the company to buyback $3.00 billion in outstanding shares.
+This buyback authorization permits the e-commerce company to reacquire up to 6.3% of its shares through open market purchases.
+Shares buyback programs are generally a sign that the company’s board of directors believes its shares are undervalued.

-In other news, Director Robert Holmes Swan sold 40,000 shares of the firm’s stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $73.15, for a total value of $2,926,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Pete Thompson sold 856 shares of the firm’s stock in a transaction on Thursday, June 17th.
-The stock was sold at an average price of $65.67, for a total value of $56,213.52.
-Following the completion of the sale, the senior vice president now directly owns 45,805 shares of the company’s stock, valued at approximately $3,008,014.35.
+In other news, SVP Pete Thompson sold 856 shares of the firm’s stock in a transaction that occurred on Thursday, June 17th.
+The shares were sold at an average price of $65.67, for a total transaction of $56,213.52.
+Following the sale, the senior vice president now owns 45,805 shares of the company’s stock, valued at approximately $3,008,014.35.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CAO Brian J. Doerger sold 2,862 shares of eBay stock in a transaction on Monday, August 30th.
+The shares were sold at an average price of $77.69, for a total transaction of $222,348.78.
 The disclosure for this sale can be found here.
-Insiders sold a total of 79,460 shares of company stock worth $5,844,236 over the last 90 days.
-Insiders own 0.21% of the company’s stock.
+Insiders have sold a total of 79,460 shares of company stock worth $5,844,236 in the last ninety days.
+Corporate insiders own 0.21% of the company’s stock.

 eBay Company Profile